 Dear Delegates,

-On a personal note, I’m 15 years old and currently attending the John F. Kennedy School in Berlin.
-In my free time, I like to fence, cook, play the drums, and hang out with friends.
-This BERMUN will be my tenth conference and my fifth time chairing.
-I hope we can all learn from each other and positively impact each other, create a respectful environment, and a productive debate.
+On a personal note, I’m 16 years old and currently a junior at the John F. Kennedy School in Berlin.
+In my free time, I hang out with friends and go out, go to the gym, do horseback riding, and play the drums.
+This BERMUN will be my fifteenth conference and my ninth time as a student officer.
+I hope we can all learn from each other and positively influence each other, create a respectful environment, and have a productive debate.

 Sincerely,